 *To leach potatoes: Peel and cut them into small pieces.
 Soak them in a large amount of water for at least 2 hours.
 (Use at least 5 cups of water for every 1 cup of potatoes.)
 Drain, rinse, and cook as desired.

 Eat a variety of low-potassium foods.
 Limit or avoid high-potassium foods.Be aware of the foods that you eat.
-You may want to keep a food log.Most food has some potassium.
+You may want to keep a food diary or download a food-tracking app on your phone.Most food has some potassium.
 Read food labels to find out how much potassium a food has per serving.Do not drink juice from canned fruit, canned vegetables, or cooked meat.Work with a dietitian to come up with an individualized food plan.
 It should list the serving size and amount of low potassium food groups you should consume each day.

 Low-potassium (2 grams) diet.
 Huntsman Cancer Hospital website.
 Available at: http://www.hci.utah.edu/publicweb/content/nutrition/images/LowPotassium.pdf.
 Updated June 2011.
 Accessed June 1, 2015.